-Pinkerton: The Case for Demanding Covid-19 Reparations from Communist China
+Pinkerton: The Case for Getting Covid Reparations from Communist China

 What Price Covid?

-How much has the Covid-19 epidemic cost the United States?
+How much has the Covid-19 pandemic cost the United States?
 A lot.
 And if, in fact, the People’s Republic of China (PRC) is responsible for the virus, then maybe the PRC should be liable for its costs.

 As of this writing, the American death toll from Covid stands at more than 628,000.
 And according to Florida-based Jack Bernstein, Injury Attorneys, the average settlement for a wrongful death ranges between $500,000 and $1 million.
 So if we were to apply that cost-range and multiply it by the number of deaths in the U.S., we’d have a dollar total of somewhere between $314 billion and $628 billion. o maybe the communist regime in Beijing owes us that much.